Stay in France of less than 3 months: registration in the European Entry/Exit System (EES)

 • Third-country nationals in a long-stay situation: holders of a D visa, known as a long-stay visa, or a residence permit issued by France or another Member State

-In order to be able to record the data necessary for the creation of their EES file, travelers will have 2 options :
+In order to be able to record the data necessary for the creation of their EES file, travelers have 2 options :

 The EES system shall collect, record and store the following data: